aws-samples/amazon-dynamodb-labs/content/design-patterns/ex5sparse/Step3.en.md

 ```txt
 Number of managers: 84. # of records scanned: 84.
 Execution time: 0.287754058838 seconds
 ```
-*Observe the scanned count and execution time using the sparse index.*
+Observe the scanned count and execution time using the sparse index.
+How does this compare to the result achieved from the Scan of the base table (primary index) in Step 2 ?